mouldimus/notes/HTML_Concepts.md

 ## HTML and the Web
 [Jump Back](#contents)

-As we’ve covered, HTML uses instructions called “tags” to alter the format and appearance of displayed content and the combination of a tag and its associated content is called an “element”.
+As we've covered, HTML uses instructions called "tags" to alter the format and appearance of displayed content and the combination of a tag and its associated content is called an "element".

 The basic operation of the Web is this: